jamescussen/skype-for-business-lync-polycom-vvx-manager/README.md

 ﻿Skype for Business / Lync Polycom VVX Manager
 =============================================

+**Note: This tool has now been replaced by the Poly Phone Manager tool over here: https://github.com/jamescussen/Poly-Phone-Manager**

 Skype for Business / Lync Polycom VVX Manager is a Powershell based GUI tool that can be used to manage and control Polycom VVX phones.

 **[](http://www.myskypelab.com/2015/10/skype-for-business-lync-polycom-vvx.html)**